mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 ```

 Instead of `54` for `viewmodel_fov`, you can use any value you prefer.

+## Game stutters on join

+This is a feature of mastercomfig which fixes the %killername% bug and other HUD bugs.

+You can disable it by putting `alias game_overrides_once` into your `user/autoexec.cfg`.

 ## TF2 crashes when entering a Competitive Matchmaking match